-One of the most frequent questions we’re asked is how long does it take to complete a TEFL course?
+One of the most frequent questions we get asked is how long does it take to complete a TEFL course?

-We run online and classroom TEFL courses.
-Our classroom TEFL courses are held in the UK and Ireland over a single weekend or three consecutive weekdays.
-If you’re based elsewhere, or the dates don’t suit, then our virtual classroom courses are a great option and follow the same syllabus!
-And our online TEFL courses are entirely self-paced, so you can work through it in your own time, at your own speed.
+Next up, let’s take a little look at how TEFL courses work.
+Here at The TEFL Org, we offer both online and classroom TEFL courses.
+Our classroom TEFL courses are held in the UK and Ireland over a single weekend, or three consecutive weekdays.
+If you’re based elsewhere, or the dates don’t suit, then our virtual classroom courses are a great option and follow the same syllabus.
+And, as our online TEFL courses are entirely self-paced, you can study in your own time and at a pace that suits you.

-One of our aims as a TEFL course provider is to make getting TEFL certified as accessible as possible, which is why our courses have been designed to be flexible so you can fit studying in around your job or other commitments.
-You can study from anywhere in the world using your laptop, smartphone, or tablet, and we’ll ship your certificate to you wherever you are at no additional cost.
+One of our aims as a TEFL course provider is to make getting TEFL certified as accessible as possible, which is why our courses have been designed to be flexible so you can fit studying in around work and other commitments.
+You can study from anywhere in the world using your laptop, smartphone, or tablet.
+Once you’ve completed your course, we’ll even ship your certificate to you wherever you are, at no additional cost.

 How long does it take most people to complete a TEFL course?

-On average, our students take 10 to 12 weeks to complete our most popular 120-hour online TEFL course.
+Now for the most important question!
+How long does it actually take to complete a TEFL course?
+There are different courses with different hours but, on average, our students take between 10 to 12 weeks to complete our most popular 120-hour online TEFL course.
 Depending on your other commitments it can take you more or less time.

 Because our online TEFL courses are self-paced the length of time it takes to complete varies due to a number of factors.
-With full-time study one person could complete the course in under a month, while another might take six months because they have other commitments taking up their time.
+With full-time study, one person could complete the course in under a month, while someone with less time to devote to studying each week might take several months.

 Be wary of courses that claim you can get a 120-hour qualification in under a week – this means it won’t actually be a 120-hour qualification.
-These courses haven’t been accredited by reputable bodies, which is an important process that gives both you and employers confidence that a course does what it says on the tin.
+These courses will not be accredited by reputable bodies, which is an important process that gives both you and employers confidence that a course does what it says on the tin.

 How long are you given to complete the course?

-You get 6 months to complete our 120-hour online course and 7 months for our Level 5 courses.
-Sometimes life gets in the way, so if you do need more than the allocated time you can always purchase an extension.
+Worried you won’t have enough time to finish the course?
+No need!
+With our courses you get 6 months to complete our 120-hour online course and 7 months for our Level 5 courses.
+We know that sometimes life gets in the way and the unexpected happens, so if you do need more than the allocated time you can always purchase an extension.

 Different course providers will give you different time frames and it’s important to check this out before you sign up.
 Some providers will give you a short amount of time so it’s more likely you’ll have to pay to extend the course, which can significantly increase the cost of getting TEFL qualified.